Arturo Frondizi: Personal life and death

-Tribute and legacy
+Tributes and legacy

-Arturo Frondizi is recognized not only as a lucid and effective politician, but as a statesman, that is, a politician capable of looking beyond the routines of the situation, a consideration that surely includes more or less critical nuances, but with its lights and shadows even his most bitter opponents ponder him.
+Arturo Frondizi is recognized not only as a lucid and effective politician, but as a statesman.
 In 1958 Frondizi set out to think the nation in tune with the theoretical and political categories that he considered more modern.
 Sixty years later Frondizi won its place in history and developmentalism continues to be one of the most interesting and suggestive proposals when it comes to thinking about the national destiny.

-Dr. Arturo Frondizi was the democratic president of the Argentines between 1958 and 1962.
-His prestige, based on personal and political values, has grown over time.
-He was an intellectual "borrowed" from politics and a builder of examples, prosperity and wealth for his country and his people.
-He lived with austerity and died surrounded by the affection and recognition of a grateful society.
-Increasingly, Argentine democracy and Argentines exalt his figure and serve as a role model of the politician with ethical, civic conduct and as a public servant.
+Frondizi had taken a critical stance toward the landing in the Malvinas Islands and considered it an exception in the Argentine political landscape, similar to the critical stance taken by Raúl Alfonsín.
+In 1984, Alfonsín, then President of the Nation, praised Frondizi's presidency, in a historic recognition of his administration by the non-Frondizi Radical faction.

+On October 28, 1991, his eighty-third birthday, Frondizi donated his presidential sash and cane to the Museo de la Casa Rosada, which were kept in his apartment on Beruti Street, across from the German Hospital, in their original cases.
+The then-President of Argentina, Carlos Menem, thanked him for the gesture by saying: "My first vote was for you."
+Frondizi had said that he wanted to give them to the Casa Rosada so that "school children can see republicanism and the delegation of the powers of citizens to one person represented in them."

+On May 30, 1992, Frondizi received his diploma of honor issued in 1931, along with other graduates of the UBA for whom he gave a speech.
+He was also awarded the Argentine Army's gold medal that same year.

-On Friday, October 28, 1999, a plaque with the name of the former Argentine president was discovered in a square in the city of Gubbio, in the Italian region of Umbria where Frondizi's parents were born, on the occasion of the anniversary of his birth.
+On October 28, 1999, a plaque with the name of the former Argentine president was displayed in a square in Gubbio, in the Italian region of Umbria where Frondizi's parents were born, on the occasion of the anniversary of his birth.
 The mayor of the city, Ubaldo Corazzi and the president of the local Rotary Club, Gaetano Nardelli, represented the Italian officials.
 On behalf of Argentina, the ambassador to Italy, Félix Borgonovo; the Minister of Education, Manuel García Solá; the head of the Arturo Frondizi Foundation, Dr. Cañete and the former minister and official of the Frondizi government, Antonio Salonia.
 This is how this square in Gubbio was named «Piazza Arturo Frondizi».

 Argentine politicians such as Cristina and Néstor Kirchner, Roberto Lavagna, Ricardo López Murphy and Eduardo Duhalde (among others), claimed to be admirers of Arturo Frondizi's management, regardless of their ideology or political party.
-Many of them considered him one of the best leaders, and also, as the last president with a country project.
+Many of them considered him one of the best leaders, and also, as the last president with a vision for national development.